Article - 4 minute read

 Thyroid Function (T4)

 Hyperthyroidism affects many senior cats.
 Weight loss despite increased appetite, hyperactivity, and vomiting are common symptoms.
+Some cats with hyperthyroidism may crave more human food or even eat non-food items, showing increased interest in more human food as part of their clinical signs.
 The T4 test measures thyroid hormone levels.
 Elevated T4 confirms hyperthyroidism, which requires treatment to prevent heart disease and high blood pressure.

 Some cats with early hyperthyroidism show T4 levels in the high-normal range.
 Your veterinarian may recommend follow-up testing or free T4 to clarify borderline cases.